wathmihasara/ASS_4_GRP-10/README.md

 ```
 This code is used to calculate the RSCU for all sequences in the cds list and stores the results in rscu_list.
 And indicates that the results should be returned in a data frame format for easier manipulation.

-# check the data frames
+# Check the data frames

 ```{r}
 head(codon_usage_list[[1]])